 Each spring, use a balanced 10-10-10 fertilizer around your peach trees.
 For new trees, start with a pound and increase by a pound each year, up to 10 pounds for typical mature peaches.
 Apply a slow-release fertilizer in the early spring.
 To get the greatest results, choose a fertilizer that is heavy in phosphorus and low in nitrogen.

-Peaches produce fruit on second-year wood, so appropriate pruning this year has an impact on crop yield the next year.
+Peaches produce fruit on second-year wood, so appropriate pruning this year impacts crop yield the next year.
 During the first, second, and third years of a tree’s existence, prune it in the early summer.
 After the third year, prune in late April to keep the tree’s shape by cutting branches that grow from the tree’s heart.

 When should peach trees be pruned?

-When a peach tree is at least three years old and mature enough to generate a good fruit production, major pruning should begin.
-Prior to this, pruning should be confined to developing the tree’s fundamental shape.
+Major pruning should begin when a peach tree is at least three years old and mature enough to generate good fruit production.
+Before this, pruning should be confined to developing the tree’s fundamental shape.

 How to prune peach trees

 - Tall branches should be trimmed.
 Trim the ends of any tall branches with a pruner.
 The goal here is to keep the tree at a harvestable height.
-Pruning without a ladder entails pruning the branches to a height that you can reach from the ground.
+Pruning without a ladder entails pruning the branches to heights you can reach from the ground.

 - Interior spindly branches must be removed.
 Prune any little, spindly branches that grow inward from the main scaffold branches.
-Remove any sprouts that point straight up or down, since they will prevent the peach tree from growing into the desirable V form.
+Remove any sprouts that point straight up or down since they will prevent the peach tree from growing into the desirable V.

 - Plan for future growth of the tree.
 Remove the entire branch if there is no new growth within reach on a tall branch.
-These are unlikely to be productive, and removing them guarantees that the tree’s energy is directed toward plenty of new productive development.
-If the tree doesn’t have enough upward-curving main branches, look for a subsidiary branch with new upward-curving growth and cut back to it.
+These are unlikely to be productive, and removing them guarantees that the tree’s energy is directed toward plenty of new product development.
+If the tree doesn’t have enough upward-curving main branches, look for a subsidiary branch with new upward-curving growth and cut back.
 This will be one of the primary branches in subsequent seasons.